-- 25.1 As part of a local plan preparation process, the Applicant shall submit a sub-catchment master drainage plan or a storm water management report that is consistent with the approved Springbank ASP Master Drainage Plan, any existing sub-catchment Master Drainage Plans for the area, and the policies of this Plan. - 25.2 A sub-catchment master drainage plan or storm water management plan for a local plan area shall comply with any new storm water plans, management policies, and interim servicing policies that may be introduced after the adoption of this Plan. - 25.3 The location of the storm water conveyance systems shall be protected as part of the development process, in general accordance with Map 11: Stormwater Drainage Catchments (to be completed). - 25.4 All development shall conform to the recommendations outlined in the Springbank Master Drainage Plan regarding release rates, volume control targets, and assessment of downstream drainage constraints. - 25.5 Storm water management systems, including re-use or irrigation, should be designed at a scale that services the local plan area.
-The County discourages the use of storm water ponds or volume control measures designed for individual lots. - 25.6 Storm water shall be conveyed in a manner that protects downstream properties and preserves the water quality of receiving water courses. - 25.7 Storm water conveyance systems shall be designed to accommodate upstream stormwater flows, to the satisfaction of the County.
+- 23.3 The location of the storm water conveyance systems shall be protected as part of the development process, in general accordance with Map 13: Storm Water Drainage Catchments. - 23.4 All development shall conform to the recommendations outlined in the Springbank Master Drainage Plan regarding release rates, volume control targets, and assessment of downstream drainage constraints. - 23.5 Storm water management systems, including re-use or irrigation, should be designed at a scale that services the local plan area.
+The County discourages the use of storm water ponds or volume control measures designed for individual lots. - 23.6 Storm water shall be conveyed in a manner that protects downstream properties and preserves the water quality of receiving water courses. - 23.7 Storm water conveyance systems shall be designed to accommodate upstream storm water flows, to the satisfaction of the County.